 A cooperative arrangement for the issuance of uranium prospecting permits and mining leases on Government lands under the jurisdiction of Federal agencies not having authority to issue such permits and leases has been announced by the Atomic Energy Commission and the Department of the Interior.
 This will apply to such lands as military reservations and reservoir areas.
-Details were published in the Federal Register for March 5, 1957.
+(10 CFR § 60.9).